 – Miss Hannah, 5th grade teacher during the 2017-2018 school year

-When I first joined my university’s chapter of Students Helping Honduras, I had no idea that my involvement would steer the course of my life the way it did.
+When I first joined my university’s chapter of One Thousand Schools, I had no idea that my involvement would steer the course of my life the way it did.
 Freshman me could not have predicted I would volunteer three times in Honduras, spend late nights making cookies for countless bake sales, and walk for hours around the Lexington community canning, all while doing it alongside friends who share the same passion and determination.
 I could not have guessed how much I would learn

 about what it means to be a volunteer, to be a sidekick for Honduras, and how much the fight for ending extreme poverty and violence through education would become a part of my own mission.
 And I certainly did not imagine myself standing in a classroom of the Villa Soleada Bilingual School teaching.

 Teaching experience and conversational Spanish are both recommended.
 However, they are not strict requirements as training will be provided.

 We are most interested in individuals who are resilient, flexible, able to overcome unexpected challenges, and willing to learn.
 We require a bachelor’s degree from all of our English teachers.

 In addition to providing a monthly stipend, we cover housing in shared staff apartment, furniture, utilities, high speed internet, classroom materials, health insurance, transportation, and Honduran visa or residency card.